-At Gartree High School pupils have two language lessons a week in Years 6 and 7 and three lessons a week in Years 8 and 9.
+At Gartree High School pupils have two language lessons a week in Year 7 and three lessons a week in Years 8 to 11.

-The main language taught is French, but in Year 8 pupils also have a short Spanish taster course in the summer term.
-Following this course pupils can opt to do two lessons of Spanish and one lesson of French in Year 9 or continue with three lessons of French.
+The first language taught is French, but in Year 8 pupils have a short Spanish taster course in the spring term.
+Following this course, pupils can opt to study Spanish from Y9 to GCSE or to continue with French up to GCSE.

 Key Stage 3

-In Year 7 students consolidate the learning they did in Year 6.
-They use sentences in a range of topics, using first and third person, negative sentences and adjectives, they look at how to form the present tense, they begin to understand that the tense of a sentence can change and learn how to form the future tense.
+In Year 7 students start with an introductory module focusing on key grammatical concepts.
+They understand and manipulate sentences across a range of topics, using a range of pronouns and verbs, negative sentences and adjectives, they look at how to form the present tense, they begin to understand that the tense of a sentence can change and learn how to form the future tense.
 The topics covered are Personal Information, Leisure Activities, Weather, Food, My House, Holidays, and Places in Town and Directions.

 In Year 8 many students begin to produce pieces of work of more complexity, length and detail.
 The past tense is introduced and the future tense is revised.
-The topics covered are Daily Routine, the School Day, Clothing, the Body and Illness, and Food and Shopping.
-In the summer term students have a taster course of German.
+The topics covered are Daily Routine, the School Day, Clothing, Health, and Food and Shopping, Festivals and Global and Social Issues.
+In the spring term students have a taster course of Spanish.

 Key Stage 4: GCSE